 A dental abscess can be defined as the collection of pus inside the teeth, gums or the bone (which holds the teeth).
 This is caused as a result of a bacterial infection.
+This bacterial infection causes inflammation.
+It can be caused at different areas of the mouth because of the multiple reasons.
 A dental abscess, often being painful, requires being checked by a dentist almost immediately.
 So, it’s best to get it checked as soon as possible as any delay may make it worse.
 If not dealt in time, they make spread to other parts of the body.

 Why the pus?

 Your immune system cannot sustain all the pus in for a very long time.
 When the natural barrier breaks, the pus comes out in your mouth and gives you the bad taste.
 Rinsing your mouth may help while you make your way to the dentist.

 Did the abscess burst?
 Here’s what to do!